joe-io/kicking-it-with-kubernetes/services/README.md

 Let's change directories to services/api.

-Let's create a basic service that implements the following REST API:
+We'll be creating a basic service that implements the following REST API:

 ```
 POST /social-post